Chiron19/SimpleEM/Readme.md

 recurring messages and file transfer.
 2. __Test Running on BFT-SMaRt__.
 We tested running TCP with verifying the performance of BFT-SMaRt.
 3. __Improvement on Configuration Parser and Debug Assistance__.
-We improved the configuration parser and added debug assistance.
+We improved the configuration parser and added debug assistance.

 ## Installation
 This installation guide is based on Ubuntu 18.04 (or higher version).
 It is assumed that the user has root access to the machine.